openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 The binding is able to search the network to get a list of what devices can communicate with other devices.
 This is a useful diagnostic feature as it allows users to see the links between devices, and the quality of these links.
 However, this can generate considerable traffic, and some battery devices may not poll their parents often enough to provide these updates, and users may consider that it is better to reduce the period, or disable this feature.

 **Value:** the update period in seconds. `0` means "never update".
-In PaperUI, a drop down list is shown, the options from that list are shown in te table below, with their equivalent values that can be put in a config file.
+In the UI, a drop down list is shown, the options from that list are shown in te table below, with their equivalent values that can be put in a config file.

 | UI           | Config file |
 | ------------ | ----------- |